Privex/looking-glass/README.md

 For the BGP Peers and Prefixes part of the application, the following settings are useful for controlling pagination of prefix data:

-DEFAULT_API_LIMIT = limit results from the api/v1/prefixes API to this many prefixes when the limit parameter is not explicitly provided (the UI uses this default value)
+VUE_APP_DEFAULT_API_LIMIT = limit results from the api/v1/prefixes API to this many prefixes when the limit parameter is not explicitly provided (the UI uses this default value)

-MAX_API_LIMIT = maximum value that the limit parameter of the api/v1/prefixes API can be explicitly set to
+VUE_APP_MAX_API_LIMIT = maximum value that the limit parameter of the api/v1/prefixes API can be explicitly set to

 For information about other configuration options, check the comments in the following files: